soundbytelabs/gatekeeper/README.md

 A digital gate/trigger processor for Eurorack modular synthesizers.
 Gatekeeper has a two-state (0 or 5V) output driven by push button and CV input.
 The input response is configurable via menu settings.

-This project is designed as a reference for those learning synth/modular DIY and/or embedded development on AVR microcontrollers.
+This project is designed as a reference for hackers of all types.
+We assume hardware and coding knowledge, but those with a strong desire to learn and build will find this an approachable beginner hardware project.

 ## Features